 - University governing bodies are responsible, under the Counterterrorism and Security Act 2015, for preventing people from being drawn into terrorism.
 OFS is responsible for assuring Higher Education provider compliance with the requirements of the CTSA. - The monitoring regime is similar to last year.
 OFS has a Prevent monitoring framework in place.
 This includes a declaration of compliance with the Prevent requirements, a statement outlining how Governors have satisfied themselves in relation to the declaration and to their oversight of implementation of the Prevent duty, and a data return. - OFS has issued a set of prompts and questions, in the annex to the accountability statement which is attached at Appendix A, to support governing bodies in confirming compliance.
-The annual report attached at Appendix B takes account of the OFS prompts and questions. - The data return includes welfare case referrals, external speakers and events and staff training and is attached as Appendix C. OFS has asked for more contextual content this year, which is in the text boxes. - 5 The return is due to be submitted to OFS by 2 December.
+This year OFS has added a prompt for institutions to consider how the Prevent duty and welfare services are maintained in pandemic conditions.
+The annual report attached at Appendix B takes account of the OFS prompts and questions. - The data return includes welfare case referrals, external speakers and events and staff training and is attached as Appendix C. - 5 The return is due to be submitted to OFS by I December.